bitpay/bitcore-node/README.md

 - bitcoin-cash network type (e.g. `mainnet`, `testnet`, `regtest`), (network)
 - what services to include (services)
 - the services' configuration (servicesConfig)
+- ip of the bitcoin cash peer, along with its RPC settings.

 ## Documentation